chuckdries/sunhacks-19/readme.md

 TODO: do I want to move the prep branches to all be on top of the completed slides so checking out any given prep branch leaves you with all the slides intact?

+sub-note: perhaps the prep branches actually do contain slides and code together,but only commit one or the other per commit.
+IR separate the commits into independent 'slides' and 'examples' branches, merge 'slides' into master, rebase 'examples' on top of master and then ref all the specific examples

 # Sunhacks 2019 "zero to hero" workshop series

 A head-first introduction to web development